didemertens/animated-api/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 2.5: MERN app

-This is a website on which users can register, log in, add and comment on their favourite animated films and series.
+This is a website built in 1 week on which users can register, log in, add and comment on their favourite animated films and series.

 ## Built with
 * React